jotne-rc/EDMtruePLM/README.md

 * Python Examples: Run the Python scripts to execute CRUD operations.
 * HTML Documentation: Open the HTML document in a web browser for detailed implementation steps and visual references.

-License:
-This repository is licensed under [Jotne connect] - see the LICENSE file for details.